Chart Color Schemes

 Employment performance in Waratah has been broadly consistent with national averages

-Waratah has a skilled workforce with prominent manufacturing and industrial sectors.
+Waratah has a skilled workforce with strong representation in manufacturing and industrial sectors.
 The unemployment rate was 3.6% in the past year, with an estimated employment growth of 6.7%.
-As of September 2025, 1,953 residents were employed, with an unemployment rate of 3.4%, below Rest of Tas.'s rate of 3.8%.
+As of September 2025, 1,953 residents were employed, with an unemployment rate of 3.4%, which is 0.2% lower than Rest of Tas.'s rate of 3.8%.

-Employment opportunities appeared limited locally based on Census data comparison.
-In the 12-month period ending in September 2025, employment increased by 6.7%, labour force grew by 6.0%, and unemployment fell by 0.7 percentage points.
-This compared to Rest of Tas., where employment grew by 0.7%, labour force expanded by 0.5%, and unemployment fell by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May-25, projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waratah's employment mix suggested local employment should increase by 5.6% over five years and 12.3% over ten years.
+In contrast, accommodation & food employed only 5.1% of local workers, below Rest of Tas.'s 7.7%.
+Over a 12-month period ending in May-25, employment increased by 6.7%, labour force grew by 6.0%, and unemployment fell by 0.7 percentage points.
+In comparison, Rest of Tas. saw employment grow by 0.7%, labour force expand by 0.5%, and unemployment fall by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Waratah's employment mix suggests local employment should increase by 5.6% over five years and 12.3% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment